soumitradev/libinput-gestures/README.md

     gesture hold on 4 xdotool key control+t

-The above gesture will open a new tab in your browser if you rest 4 fingers statically on the window.
+The above gesture will open a new tab in your browser if you rest 4 fingers statically on the touchpad.

 ### AUTOMATIC STOP/RESTART ON D-BUS EVENTS SUCH AS SUSPEND